 The Virtuous City Vision: A National Platform for Gaza’s Governance and Renewal

-An Endgame to the Israel-Hamas War
+An Civilizational Endgame to the Israel-Hamas War

 Preamble